kvalle/norphoname/blogpost.md

 ## The FilterFactory

 *TODO: discuss the filterfactories specified in the analyzer filter chain, and describe the implementation.*
+Responsible for instantiating a filter.

 ## The Filter

 *TODO: discuss the actual implementation of the filter class.*

+The class extends the TokenFilter class in lucene and we override the `increaseToken()` method.
+This method handles the stream of tokens, in our case, letters are processed based on their phonetic meaning and alignment.
+Our phonetic algorithm is defined in `Norphone.java`.
+This class holds a set of phonetic 'rules' that describe and grammatical characterizations for the norwegian language.

+*Set buffer*

 ## Make the new field searchable